 However, this question is debated, there is a clear answer, and it comes down to this simple reality.

-A strong relationship does not guarantee new deals or contract renewals.
-What customers really want is a company that understands their business needs and work to fulfill them.
+A healthy relationship does not guarantee new deals or contract renewals.
+What customers want is a company that understands their business needs and work to fulfill them.
 That is what will ultimately build that bond and trust.

-Therefore, the role of the business is not only to influence the customer’s bottom line but to help them easily adopt and succeed using your products, services, and systems.
+Therefore, the business’s role is to influence the customer’s bottom line and quickly adapt and succeed using your products, services, and systems.

-Having this clear understanding of why customers choose your platform/service over others allows your organization to react and respond appropriately.
-Overall, customers want transparency and assurance that their customized products and services will not only meet, but exceed their expectations
+Having this clear understanding of why customers choose your platform/service over others allows your organization to react appropriately.
+Overall, customers want transparency and assurance that their customized products and services will not only meet but exceed their expectations.

 Customer experience ties to their needs/requirements

-Customer experiences — and more importantly their ever-changing expectations — do not end at the point of sale.
+More importantly, customer experiences — and their ever-changing expectations — do not end at the point of sale.
 It’s important to look at customer interactions through a different lens.

 Why?
-Because looking at the process from the customer’s viewpoint provides key information on whether appropriate attention or touch-points across the customer’s journey are in place.
+The customer’s viewpoint provides key information on whether appropriate attention or touchpoints across the customer’s journey are in place.
 Customer needs are not created equal, and each book of business has different concerns to manage and resolve.